Foundation Models in Generative AI: What They Are & How to Choose the Right One

 Selection Criteria: How to Choose the Right Foundation Model

-Now, one approach is to just pick the largest, most massive model out there to execute every task.
+Now, one approach is to just pick the largest, most massive large language model (LLM) out there to execute every task.
 But with large models come costs like compute, complexity and variability.
 So often the better approach is to pick the right size model for the specific use case you have.

 1. Your Specific Use Case

 Even though foundational models are a new category promising revolutionary changes, you still need to know what business problem you want to solve.
-You will be unable to select the right model without this critical piece of information.
+You will be unable to select the right AI application and generative AI without this critical piece of information.

-- What tasks do you want the model to perform?
+• What tasks do you want the AI model to perform?

 Usually, the foundational models in generative AI are designed to produce entirely new content.
 So, you must really understand if that’s what you want your model to do.
 Answering these questions will help you narrow down your model options.